Donations pour in for Missouri man freed after 43 years

 Strickland has always maintained that he was home watching television and had nothing to do with the killings, which happened in 1978 when he was 18 years old.

-As he walked out of prison, he said he was “thankful for God walking me through this for 43 years.”
+As he left prison, he said he was “thankful for God walking me through this for 43 years.”